-Players, officials take knee as CL game resumes
+Players, officials kneel before PSG wins resumed CL game

 There were two banners side by side in the stadium with a message against racism, written in English and French, and another supporting Webo, who also wore the T-shirt when he warmed up with the squad.

+“There are many more important things than football, than sport,” PSG coach Thomas Tuchel said.
+“They made a very strong decision and showed solidarity toward their opponents.
+It was a very brave decision, in the dressing room it was really clear they wanted to do this.”

 The game restarted with the clock at 13 minutes, 30 seconds with a free kick for Basaksehir.
-That was the moment when play was suspended with the score at 0-0 after players walked off the field.
+That was the moment when play was suspended with the score at 0-0.

+“It was a very complete performance,” Tuchel said.
+“When Neymar’s in form he’s the main man, he was excellent today.
+He’s really gaining in confidence.”

+Mbappe added the fifth midway through the second half, after Mehmet Topal had bundled in a consolation goal.
+Mbappe had not scored in nine previous Champions League games dating back to November last year, but became the youngest to reach 20 goals at 21 years, 355 days.

-They were enraged at the language used by Coltescu when identifying Webo to referee Ovidiu Hategan, who had asked which assistant coach should be sent off.
+The game had drawn worldwide attention on Wednesday after the players on became enraged at the language used by Coltescu when identifying Webo to referee Ovidiu Hategan, who had asked which assistant coach should be sent off.

 Basaksehir coach Okan Buruk said “you are racist” to Coltescu, asking him to leave the field, while PSG striker Kylian Mbappe was heard saying he did not want to play unless Coltescu left.